 To accompany the cake, we enjoyed a traditional Portuguese coffee called bica.
 This espresso coffee helps cut the sugary taste of the cake.

-To digest our first stop of the day, we walked to the Igreja do Santo Condestável for a bite of history before heading to our next stop on the tour.
+To digest our first stop of the day, we walked to the historic Igreja do Santo Condestável for a bite of history before heading to our next stop on the tour.

 Canned fish is an important part of Portugal’s culinary heritage, from as far back as 1853, when the first commercial canning factory, Ramirez, was set up.